-These cute little Gingerbread Snowman Truffles have quickly become a favorite in my household.
-They are so easy to make, just use gingersnaps or gingerbread cookies mixed with cream cheese and voila!
+These cute little snowman truffles have quickly become a favorite in my household.
+They are so easy to make, just use gingersnaps, or gingerbread, cookies mixed with cream cheese and voila!
 Then dip them in white chocolate before adding little Reese’s cup hats, gum drop noses, and licorice scarves!

-- Simple ingredients.
+- Simple ingredients & steps.
 This recipe calls for very basic ingredients like cookies, cream cheese, almond bark, and candies for the decorations.
-Using less than 10 ingredients from start to finish makes this recipe pretty easy to pull together.
+Using simple ingredients means this recipe is accessible for bakers of all levels.
+With just a few steps, anyone can create these festive truffles!

 - Each truffle can be unique.
 While you may use the same ingredients and steps for all of the truffles, they’ll still look unique because no two will be 100% the same.
 Change it up even more by using different colors or faces on the truffles.